kabartolo/gatsby-theme-carraway-docs/README.md

 ## Creating Docs

 Docs are MDX files that are displayed using the Doc page component.
 Docs can be navigated in the sidebar.
-A doc includes breadcrumb links at the top of the doc page.
+A doc includes breadcrumb links at the top of the doc page; these are based on the nesting of the post in the <a href="https://kabartolo.github.io/chicago-docs-demo/docs/menus/#sidebar-menu">sidebar menu</a> defined by you.
 The links to the previous and next docs at the bottom of the doc page are also determined by this sidebar menu.
-All doc navigation is based on the directory structure defined in the <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/menus/#sidebar-menu">sidebar menu</a>.

 A table of contents (using the TOC component) also appears for each doc.

-You can turn off any of these features for all docs (see <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/site-options/#theme-options">Configuration: Theme Options</a>) or for an individual doc (see <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/site-options/#frontmatter">Configuration: Frontmatter</a>).
+You can customize how all docs appear using the appropriate <a href="#theme-options">theme option</a>, such as `alwaysShowTOC` (this option determines whether all docs show a table of contents).
+You can customize an individual doc using the corresponding <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/site-options/#frontmatter">frontmatter field</a>, such as `showTOC`.

 ### Frontmatter fields